y58915/Tictactoe/README.md

 # Tictactoe
-An Online Tic-Tac-Toe game programmed by Java and SQL
+An Online Tic-Tac-Toe game programmed based on Java and SQL